simonsvale/LILYGO-T-Display-Graphics/examples/README.md

 ![image](https://github.com/simonsvale/LILYGO-T-Display-Graphics/assets/8054877/910cd7d4-4c80-4e2c-b670-c47eb68a4250)

-Now examples should be showing on the LILYGO T-Display LCD screen.
+Now the examples should be showing on the LILYGO T-Display LCD screen.